 The prevalence of frozen shoulder is estimated to be 2 to 5 percent of the general population [1,2].
 The condition is most common in the fifth and sixth decades of life, with the peak age in the mid-50s.
 Onset before the age of 40 is rare.
 Women are more often affected than men.
 The non-dominant shoulder is slightly more likely to be affected.
 In 6 to 17 percent of patients, the other shoulder becomes affected within five years .

-Frozen shoulder occurs predominantly unilaterally and is usually self-limited, although often the course is prolonged, lasting over two to three years .
-Some studies suggest that up to 40 percent of patients have persistent but mostly mild symptoms beyond three years, and 15 percent have long-term disability [5-9].
+Frozen shoulder occurs predominantly unilaterally and is usually self-limited, although evidence about prognosis is limited, and the course can be prolonged, in some cases lasting over two to three years [4,5].
+Some studies suggest that up to 40 percent of patients have persistent but mostly mild symptoms beyond three years, and 15 percent have long-term disability [6-10].

 ETIOLOGY AND PATHOPHYSIOLOGY